SynBioDex/SBOL-Industrial-Summer-Program/proposal-template.md

 #### Specific technical goals to be accomplished:
 #### Milestones in 1-month increments, with criteria for success or failure at each milestone:

-### Public Repository
-Please link to a public, open-source repository for your project.

 ---